Hotdog is a poetry magazine.

 'The chaotic design of the magazine adds to the magazine’s unpretentiousness, making it feel like a scrapbook of words and ideas instead of a heavily curated, dense publication.
 Hotdog is never over-thought, allowing its commitment to the artists to really come through.'

 'If the word “poetry” feels stodgy and unapproachable, Hotdog might be the magazine for you.
-Despite its phallic name, this U.K.-based poetry magazine—which also features fiction and interviews—is actually dedicated to women and individuals identifying as non-binary.
-The art direction is a hodgepodgey collage of graphics and experimental type treatments.'
+Despite its phallic name, this U.K.-based poetry magazine—which also features fiction and interviews—is actually dedicated to women and individuals identifying as non-binary.'